qnngroup/qnngds/docs/user/tutorials/generate_experiment.rst

    Currently, the contacts are outlined, but the area covered by the meander is not also removed, causing the entire resistor to be shorted by the superconductor.

+There are 4 phases to the ``generate_experiment`` function.

+1. Verifies the inputs as best it can to check for mistakes.
+For example, unconnected pads, a difference between the number of ports on the DUT and pad array.
+2. Determines which device-under-test (DUT) ports will connect to which pad ports, using any information supplied from the ``route_groups`` argument.
+3. Outlines the pads and DUT on all positive-tone layers.
+4. Routes between DUT and pad ports, using the ``cross_section`` specified by each route group, automatically adding tapers defined in the PDK.
+In addition to same-layer tapers, layer transitions (e.g. bewteen fine and coarse layers for low and high beam current e-beam layers) must also be explicitly defined in the PDK.

 nTron
 ~~~~~

+Let's look at the source code for the nTron experiment.
+This function creates an nTron with a specific choke width, channel width, and number of branches in the channel (use ``n_branch = 1`` for a standard nTron, ``n_branch > 1`` for a slotted nTron).

+The following block sets up the device-under-test (DUT) to be connected to pads (and optionally outlined):

 .. code-block:: python
     :linenos: